 Hypocrisy and Mismanagement Within Modern First Nations

 The portrayal of First Nations as keepers of the land is also put into question by the frequent mismanagement and corruption within modern First Nations governance.
-Chiefs and councils have often been found guilty of stealing money intended to improve the lives of their communities.
+Chiefs and councils have often been found guilty of stealing money intended to improve the lives of their communities while the First Nations Reserves are filthy garbage dumps because the people are simply too lazy to clean up after themselves.
 For instance, in Canada, $90 million was allocated to the Attawapiskat community since 2006, yet families were still living in tents and unheated trailers in 2011.
 Instead of addressing these issues, much of the funding was misused, leading to repeated calls for outside intervention from organizations like the Red Cross.

 Imagine if any other small town of 1,800 people had been given $90 million; would they still face such dire living conditions?
 The reality is that poor management and corruption by local leadership have left many communities in squalor, and the blame is often misdirected at the federal government or “colonial” interference.